TuxTu/Wittgenstein/README.md

 # Wittgenstein(Beta)

-Wittgenstein(witt) is a library along with REPL-based tool for inspecting and manipulating Large Language Model (LLM) activations with prompts(tokens) as its unit.
+Wittgenstein(witt) is a token-centric library and REPL tool for inspecting and manipulating Large Language Model (LLM) activations.

 ## Overview